Head of External Innnovation

 In her spare time, Mary likes to cook, enjoys hiking, going to the theater and hanging out with family — including her husband and young son and daughter.

-Director of Strategy and Corporate Development
+Senior Director Corporate Development & Strategy

 Perry completed his Ph.D. in the Bioinformatics and Integrative Genomics program at Harvard Medical School where his research focused on using statistical models to predict protein structure from sequence variation.
 Prior to graduate school he spent five years working in finance for Morgan Stanley and BMGI, the investment office of Bill and Melinda Gates and the Bill and Melinda Gates Foundation.
 He majored in physics at Princeton University where his senior thesis focused on modeling viral gene regulatory circuits.